mustafa-ozturk/githubstonks/README.md

 1. create a `.env` file in `/server` and put your mongoURI, github client id, github client secret, and github personal access token.

+> when generating a personal access token from github you need to enable the public_repo scope

 ```
 MONGO_URI=
 CLIENT_ID=